3003h/Eros-FE/README.md

 The main reference for UI is [E-HentaiViewer](https://github.com/kayanouriko/E-HentaiViewer)

-Because it is flutter, so it is also cross-platform support, the main platforms tested are \
-iOS 14 : iPhone XR / 12 / iPad Pro 2018 \
-Android 11 : MIUI12.5/ MI K40

 Current Issues:

 - List sliding may have a small lag.
 Not as smooth as native apps